Presidency of Dwight D. Eisenhower

 Dwight D. Eisenhower's tenure as the 34th president of the United States began with his first inauguration on January 20, 1953, and ended on January 20, 1961.
-Eisenhower, a Republican from Kansas, took office following a landslide victory over Democrat Adlai Stevenson in the 1952 presidential election.
-John F. Kennedy succeeded him after winning the 1960 presidential election.
+Eisenhower, a Republican from Kansas, took office following his landslide victory over Democratic nominee Adlai Stevenson in the 1952 presidential election.
+Four years later, in the 1956 presidential election, he defeated Stevenson again, to win re-election in a larger landslide.
+Eisenhower was constitutionally limited to two terms (the first re-elected President to be so) and was succeeded by Democrat John F. Kennedy, who won the 1960 presidential election.

 Eisenhower held office during the Cold War, a period of geopolitical tension between the United States and the Soviet Union.
 Eisenhower's New Look policy stressed the importance of nuclear weapons as a deterrent to military threats, and the United States built up a stockpile of nuclear weapons and nuclear weapons delivery systems during Eisenhower's presidency.
 Soon after taking office, Eisenhower negotiated an end to the Korean War, resulting in the partition of Korea.
 Following the Suez Crisis, Eisenhower promulgated the Eisenhower Doctrine, strengthening U.S. commitments in the Middle East.
 In response to the Cuban Revolution, the Eisenhower administration broke ties with Cuba and began preparations for an invasion of Cuba by Cuban exiles, eventually resulting in the failed Bay of Pigs Invasion.
 Eisenhower also allowed the Central Intelligence Agency to engage in covert actions, such as the 1953 Iranian coup d'état and the 1954 Guatemalan coup d'état.

-In domestic affairs, Eisenhower supported a policy of "modern Republicanism" that occupied a middle ground between liberal Democrats and the conservative wing of the Republican Party.
+In domestic affairs, Eisenhower supported a policy of modern Republicanism that occupied a middle ground between liberal Democrats and the conservative wing of the Republican Party.
 Eisenhower continued New Deal programs, expanded Social Security, and prioritized a balanced budget over tax cuts.
 He played a major role in establishing the Interstate Highway System, a massive infrastructure project consisting of tens of thousands of miles of divided highways.
 After the launch of Sputnik 1, Eisenhower signed the National Defense Education Act and presided over the creation of NASA.
-Though he did not embrace the Supreme Court's landmark desegregation ruling in the 1954 case of Brown v.
-Board of Education, Eisenhower enforced the Court's holding and signed the first significant civil rights bill since the end of Reconstruction.
+Eisenhower signed the first significant civil rights bill since the end of Reconstruction and although he did not fully embrace the Supreme Court's landmark desegregation ruling in the 1954 case of Brown v.
+Board of Education, he did enforce the Court's ruling.

-Eisenhower won the 1956 presidential election in a landslide and maintained positive approval ratings throughout his tenure, but the launch of Sputnik 1 and a poor economy contributed to Republican losses in the 1958 elections.
-In the 1960 presidential election, Vice President Richard Nixon lost by a narrow margin to Kennedy.
-Eisenhower left office popular with the public but viewed by many commentators as a "do-nothing" president.
-His reputation improved after the release of his private papers in the 1970s.
-Polls of historians and political scientists rank Eisenhower in the top quartile of presidents.
+Eisenhower maintained positive approval ratings throughout his tenure, but the launch of Sputnik 1 and a poor economy contributed to Republican losses in the 1958 elections.
+His preferred successor, Vice President Richard Nixon, won the Republican nomination but was narrowly defeated by John F. Kennedy in the 1960 presidential election.
+Eisenhower left office popular with the public.
+Eisenhower is generally ranked among the 10 greatest presidents.

-William P. Rogers was the last surviving member of Eisenhower's cabinet, having died on January 2, 2001.